acch/ansible-scale/README.md

 This will install all required packages and create a single-node Spectrum Scale cluster.

-In reality you'll want to install Spectrum Scale on a number of nodes, and you'll also want to consider the node roles in order to achieve high-availability.
-Note that the cluster will be configured with all nodes in the current play:
+In reality you'll most probably want to install Spectrum Scale on a number of nodes, and you'll also want to consider the node roles in order to achieve high-availability.
+The cluster will be configured with all hosts in the current play:

 ```
 # hosts: